aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/configure-aws-auth-configmap/index.en.md

 ---
-title : "Configure aws-auth configmap for mapping between IAM Role(i.e. K8s User) to K8s RBAC Role" weight : 26
+title : "Configure aws-auth configmap" weight : 26
 ---

+In this section, we will configure aws-auth configmap for mapping between IAM Role(i.e. Kubernetes User) to Kubernetes RBAC Role.

 #### Gives Access to our IAM Roles to EKS Cluster